During his spell at Leeds

 from the sidelines when they played their League 2 play-off final against

-Stockport at Wembley after having broken his arm in three places a couple
+Stockport at Wembley, Rochdale's first-ever match at Wembley.
+He had broken his arm in three places a couple

 of weeks earlier.
 He did it in an arm-wrestling contest with team-mate